 In addition to her acting, Tallulah was a member of the Algonquin Roundtable and known for her wit.
 One witticism was, "Only good girls keep diaries.
 Bad girls don't have the time."
 She also said, “I'm the foe of moderation, the champion of excess.
 If I may lift a line from a die-hard whose identity is lost in the shuffle, 'I'd rather be strongly wrong than weakly right'."

 She then wrote of a physician in London who sprayed cocaine in her throat to help with laryngitis.
 Filling his prescription for pills labeled "Cocaine and Menthol" at a London pharmacy, and "obsessed with a desire to shock people, I whipped the vial out at every opportunity."
 When asked, "Isn't it habit-forming?" she'd reply, "Cocaine habit-forming?
 Of course not.
 I ought to know.
 I've been using it for years."
-She then continues:
+She continues:

 "They may have been ambrosia to him, but my first one only brought on a fit of giggles and an overpowering hunger.
 Hunger is something I can't afford to create artificially, since I'm always either dieting or about to start.
 At the time I was deep in theosophy, and Madame Blavatsky's Isis Unveiled and Secret Doctrine.
 My giggles over, unreliable witnesses report I started to spout poetry of my own coinage.
 Very good it was, swore those perjurers.